-The Room is one movie among a list of many that never met its production budget when it hit the big screen but then over time, something about the film begins a Chinese whisper like effect and wham bam, thankyou Wiseau, lots of people have seen it and somehow it becomes a sorta, kinda maybe hit.
+The Room is one movie among a list of many that never met its production budget when it hit the big screen but then over time, something about the film begins a Chinese whisper like effect and wham bam, thank you Wiseau, lots of people have seen it and somehow it becomes a sorta, kinda maybe hit.

-The Room was even privately shown after it was pulled from theatres by a guy called Michael Rousselet (cofounder of 5secondfilms.com) who got together to laugh at it and throw spoons at the screen.
+The Room was even privately shown after it got pulled from theatres by a guy called Michael Rousselet (cofounder of 5secondfilms.com) who got together to laugh at it and throw spoons at the screen.
 (Like seriously, how fun would that be?)

 Other celebrities became closet fans such as Dave Franco, Will Arnett, and Kristen Bell to name a few.

 Quite often, I found interviews with Wiseau and other video reviewers hilarious.
 People have put together clips of the movie and it had me laughing a lot more at the movie than I had originally anticipated.
 I can see why fans got together to simply poke fun, and not just that its making was a terrible mistake.

 It's thought this movie is based somewhat on Mr. Wiseau's life.
 Maybe it is.
 My research into the man himself unearthed all sorts of weirdness.
 Even his age is under speculation.
 He's said to have told media during an interview that he was born in 1968 or 1969 making him 48-ish in the year 2017, however, another actor friend of his spoke out about his birth date being "earlier" than that - saying he was born in the 1950's.
 Seeing as he naturalised as a US citizen at age 29 in 1985 (making him 56 in 2017..it seems Tommy likes to think he is younger than he is.
 Who doesn't though?